ncbi/elastic-blast-docs/docs/source/commands.rst

 Checks the status of an ElasticBLAST search.
 This will not return proper results until the ``submit`` command has completed successfully.

-This command prints the number of BLAST jobs in the following phases of
+Once the search is in progress and as long as there are no failures, this command prints the number of BLAST jobs in the following phases of
 processing:

 Pending